 Includes hanging hardware

 High-end bathroom mirrors can cost thousands, but you can also find high-quality products—like the Ebern Designs Mormont Mirror—that won’t break the bank.
 This simple mirror has a plain design that will mesh with most any decor, and it comes in a couple of sizes—all which are reasonably priced.

-The Mormont Mirror is available in three sizes ranging from 19.7 x 19.7 inches to 23.6 x 23.6 inches, and prices start as low as $26.
+The Mormont Mirror is available in two sizes of 19.7 x 19.7 inches and 23.6 x 23.6 inches ranging from roughly 50 to 60 dollars.
 The frameless design of this mirror gives it a minimalist appearance, perfect if you're looking for a sleek, barely-there style.
 The mirror comes with hanging hardware for quick, easy installation—just be careful not to chip the edges.